tomkarsten/deeply-ch-blog/content/blog/df-how-backpropagation-works/index.md

 ![](backpropagation_comp_graph.png)
-Let's a with very simple data transformation $(3x)^2+5$ where the transformation of input $x$ can be visualized as a series of steps in a computational graph.
-The first step is multiplying input by 3: $3*x$, then applying $(..)^2$ and adding $5$ to the final result.
+Let's a with very simple data transformation $(3\cdot x)^2+5$ where the transformation of input $x$ can be visualized as a series of steps in a computational graph.
+The first step is multiplying input: $3\cdot x$, then applying $(..)^2$, and adding $5$ to the final result.

 ![](backpropagation_forward_pass1.png)
-To see the computational graph in motion we use data input $x=2$ as an example.
-Passing the input through to the end of the computational graph yields $41$.
+To see the computational graph in motion, we use data input $x=2$ as an example.
+Passing the input through our computational graph yields $41$.
+Simple?
+It is.
 ![](backpropagation_forward_pass2.png)

+Before we move on, there is an additional work to do.
+Note: depending on the implementation this additional step can be done later during the *backpropagation* phase.
+But here, we do it right now.

-Before we move on there is an additional step to.
-For every data transformation (in our case three in total) we save additional information about the *rate of change*.
-Rate of change is just another name for *how fast the outcome of an operation is responding to an unit of input*.
-Let's take an example: if the data transformation is $3x$, where $x$ is the input, then for every unit $x=1$ the change is: $3*1=3$.
+So what is the additional step all about?
+For every data data input we want to save information how it affects the outcome of next operation.
+It is much simpler than it sounds.

+Let's take an example: if the data operation is $3x$, where $x$ is the input, then for every unit $x=1$ the change is: $3\cdot 1=3$.
 We keep this as additional information in our graph and move to the next step.
-The rate of change for $x^2$ is $2*x$ and for the last step $x+5$ it is just $1$.
+The rate of change for $x^2$ is $2\cdot x$ and for the last step $x+5$ it is just $1$.
+By the way, these operations have a name: *rate of change* or *gradient* if you are a mathematician.

 ![](backpropagation_backward_pass.png)
 Now, after being done with the *forward phase*, we run so called *backward pass* where all our previous efforts are starting bearing fruits.
 We begin backward pass with the last operation's *rate of change* and move up the graph by multiplying all intermediate results from the forward pass.
+That's it.

 ### Backpropagation using pseudocode